Maniktherana/GRD-to-CSV-querying/README.md

 1. Preparing data requires the use of the [Open Weather Reverse geocoding API](https://openweathermap.org/api/geocoding-api#reverse).
 Simply sign up for an account to get the API key.

-2. Create a `.env` at the root level:
+2. Create a `.env` file at the root level:
 ```bash
 touch .env
 ```